-These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes for the year ended December 31, 2019 which are contained in the Company's Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission on February 26, 2020.
-The results for the three months ended March 31, 2020 are not necessarily indicative of the results to be expected for the full year.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes for the year ended December 31, 2019 which are contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, filed with the U.S. Securities and Exchange Commission on February 26, 2020.
+The results for the three and six months ended June 30, 2020 are not necessarily indicative of the results to be expected for the full year.